Mr. Waxman has been part of the teams advising:

 - Central Grocers, Inc. in its 363 bankruptcy sale of 20 Strack & Van Til stores as going concerns and certain other assets to Indiana Grocery Group

-- Ditech Holding Corporation (f/k/a Walter Investment Management Corp.) in its pending sale of Ditech Financial LLC and its sale of Reverse Mortgage Solutions, Inc.
+- Ditech Holding Corporation (f/k/a Walter Investment Management Corp.) in its evaluation of strategic alternatives and ultimate $1.1 billion sale of Ditech Financial LLC to New Residential Investment Corp. and $762 million sale of Reverse Mortgage Solutions, Inc. to Mortgage Assets Management, LLC

 - inVentiv Health, Inc. (at the time a portfolio company of Thomas H. Lee Partners and Advent International) in its $4.6 billion merger of equals with INC Research Holdings, Inc., creating Syneos Health, Inc.